Strategic priority

 Advance environmental justice

-Ever since our founding, we have strived to create, refine and enforce environmental protections by offering our legal expertise to those in need, giving them an effective voice and legal muscle in processes when they would otherwise be financially foreclosed or procedurally marginalized.
+Ever since our founding, we have strived to create, refine and enforce environmental protections by offering our legal expertise to those in need, amplifying their voice and training their legal muscles in situations when they would otherwise be financially foreclosed or procedurally marginalized.
 We aim to carry forward SCELP’s original motto “no case is too small” whenever a vulnerable community seeks assistance in our areas of expertise.

 Support Our Work